 We are a development stage company and we have not generated any revenue from product sales, and do not expect to do so for several years, if at all.
 All of our product candidates are still in preclinical and clinical development.
 Our ability to generate product revenue sufficient to achieve profitability will depend heavily on the successful development and eventual commercialization of one or more of our product candidates, if approved.
-We have incurred recurring operating losses since inception, including a net loss of \$68.7 million for the three months ended March 31, 2022.
-As of March 31, 2022, we had an accumulated deficit of \$385.3 million.
+We have incurred recurring operating losses since inception, including a net loss of \$172.9 million for the nine months ended September 30, 2022.
+As of September 30, 2022, we had an accumulated deficit of \$489.5 million.
 We expect to incur significant expenses and operating losses for the foreseeable future as we expand our research and development activities.
 In addition, our losses from operations may fluctuate significantly from quarter-to-quarter and year-to-year, depending on the timing of our clinical trials and our expenditures on other research and development activities.
 We anticipate that our expenses will be maintained or increased in connection with our ongoing activities, as we:

-- advance our lead product candidates, PRAX-114 and PRAX-944, to late stage clinical trials; - advance our PRAX-562 product candidate to Phase 2 clinical trial; - advance our PRAX-222 product candidate to clinical trials; - · advance our preclinical candidates to clinical trials; - further invest in our pipeline; - further invest in our manufacturing capabilities; - seek regulatory approval for our product candidates; - maintain, expand, protect and defend our IP portfolio; - acquire or in-license technology; - take temporary precautionary measures to help minimize the risk of COVID-19 to our employees; and - increase our headcount to support our development efforts and to expand our clinical development team.
+- advance our lead product candidate, PRAX-944, to a late stage clinical trial; - advance our PRAX-562 product candidate in the Phase 2 clinical trial; - advance our PRAX-222 product candidate in the EMBRAVE clinical trial; - advance our PRAX-628 product candidate in the Phase 1 clinical trial; - advance our preclinical candidates to clinical trials; - further invest in our pipeline; - further invest in our manufacturing capabilities; - seek regulatory approval for our product candidates; - maintain, expand, protect and defend our IP portfolio; - acquire or in-license technology; - establish a sales, marketing and distribution infrastructure to commercialize any products for which we may obtain marketing approval; and - when needed, increase our headcount to support our development efforts and any future commercialization efforts.